sisby-folk/surveyor/README.md

 `landmarks` contains all landmarks (POIs, waypoints, death markers, etc.) by type + BlockPos.

 You can get these from the world summary later using `keySet()` methods - check the event implementation.<br/>
-Pass in `SurveyorClient.getExploration(ClientPlayer)` to ensure unexplored areas are hidden.
+Pass in `SurveyorClient.getExploration()` to ensure unexplored areas are hidden.

 ##### Live Updates